 All tuition and fees are due on or before the first day of classes.
 No student will be permitted to register until all outstanding accounts to the seminary are paid in full.
 Any exceptions to this policy must be requested of the business office.
-All fees listed in this catalogue are for academic year 2004-2005 and are subject to change.
+All fees listed in this catalog are subject to change.